 Or more exactly, a short history of the Javanese homeland.
 I have divided it in 3 phases

 Ancient times – 16th century : Hindu-Buddhist kingdoms

-For centuries, the history of Java is that of Hindu kingdoms that fight for the control of a larger territory.
-Both Buddhism (under different forms) and Hinduism (from various traditions) prevails among the rulers that build temples.
+For centuries, the history of Java is that of kingdoms that fight for the control of a larger territory.
+Both Buddhism (under different forms) and Hinduism (from various traditions) prevailed among the rulers that build temples.

 14th – 16th century : the advent of Islam